FelixMalfait/star-history/public/blog/how-to-use-github-star-history.md

 - Note: give it a name for identification.
 - Expiration: how long should it be valid for?
-- Select scopes: access boundary for this token, for Star History, **repo** access will do.
+- Select scopes: access boundary for this token, for Issue History, **repo** access will do.

 When you are done, click **Generate token** at the bottom of the page.